meglwhy/tp/docs/UserGuide.md

 2. Date: 2025-04-01, Time: 10:00
 ```
 ### View Household Sessions
-You can switch to all sessions for a household using the `view-household-sessions` command.
+You can switch to all existing sessions for a household using the `view-household-sessions` command.
 ```
 view-household-sessions id/HOUSEHOLD_ID
 ```